zeroc-ice/ice-builder-msbuild/README.md

 # Ice Builder for MSBuild

-Ice Builder provides support for compiling Slice source files (`.ice` files) within C++ and C# MSBuild projects.
+The Ice Builder for MSBuild provides support for compiling Slice source files (`.ice` files) within C++ and C# MSBuild projects.
 It compiles these Slice files using the Slice to C++ compiler (`slice2cpp`) or the Slice to C# compiler (`slice2cs`) provided by your Ice  installation.

 Ice Builder compiles or recompiles a Slice file when the corresponding generated files are missing or when they are out of date.
 Generated files are out of date when they are older than the corresponding Slice source file, or when they are older than any Slice file included directly or indirectly by this Slice source file.

-Ice Builder for MSBuild requires Ice 3.6.0 or higher, and MSBuild 4.0 or higher.
+The Ice Builder for MSBuild requires Ice 3.6.0 or higher, and MSBuild 4.0 or higher.

 ## Contents
 - [Installation](#installation)